UCAS-Sawyer/CP2-Projects/Geometry_Calculator/README.md

 ## Project Description
 ---
 It calculates the are and primiter of shapes, using classes.
+It then graphs them using matplotlib.

 ## Installation
 ---